drdanmorris/pangea-gamma-phonegap/README.md

 #### Perform Our Custom POC Build
-We need to peform a custom build in order to compile our .styl scripts to CSS, and take care of a few other misc house-keeping items.
-You could also perform Type Script / Coffee Script compilation as part of this custom build process.
+We need to peform a custom build in order to compile our .styl scripts to CSS, and take care of a few other miscellaneous house-keeping items.

 ```
 pangea-gamma$ grunt ios